HilaHorizon/Carb-Inspector/README.md

 ## Model code

-For your convinience, we attached our source code in two different formats:
+For your convenience, we attached our source code in two different formats:

 A .ipynb file in: carb_inspector_model.ipynb